tomdu3/smiley-memories/README.md

 - Regarding the results of the Accessibility, the issues that are reported are related to the design itself.
     - *Buttons do not have an accessible name* - Sound button has only a Font Awesome Icon, instead of an accessible name.
     - *Form elements do not have associated labels* - It's the same issue, as the previous one.
 Level selection labels are only Font Awesome Icons.
+    The Developer decided to leave these issues unaddressed.
+The reason to use only symbols rather than words was to give a user a usual feeling of the game.

 - About Page Lighthouse Validation